 - A. General.
 Most purchases under the small purchase method for materials and supplies will be done via a Purchase Order sent or given to the contractor to initiate delivery of the item(s) or performance of the service(s), or by formal Contract executed by both parties. - B. Purchase Orders.
 The issuance of a Purchase Order by SHA and its acceptance by the contractor (either through performance or signature on the purchase order) constitute a contract.
-It is crucial, therefore, that the Purchase Order clearly specify the item(s) or service(s) being purchased and the terms and conditions of the purchase.
+It is crucial, therefore, that the Purchase Order clearly specifies the item(s) or service(s) being purchased and the terms and conditions of the purchase.

 C. Contracts.
 Individual contracts will vary depending on the procurement.
-Formal written contracts must be reviewed and signed by the Executive Director.
-For more complicated Small Purchase procurement contracts, the Executive Director may consult with SHA's General Counsel before executing the contract.
+Formal written contracts must be reviewed and signed by the Executive Director or Deputy Executive Director.
+For more complicated Small Purchase procurement contracts, the Executive Director or Deputy Executive Director may consult with SHA's General Counsel before executing the contract.